• Skip to primary navigation

 28.01.2019.

-Just entering Dozza, marvellous hills will welcome you and then the castle.
-This village is a gallery of its own with beautiful images on almost every wall.
-It is situated just south od Bologna at the distance of 27 km and only 6 km to Imola.
-It was a perfect Sunday outside of Bologna where I went with my new couchsurfing friend and her equipe.
-Just randomly at facebook I found out about Dozza.
+Upon entering the fairy-tale village of Dozza the marvelous hills will welcome you, along with the castle.
+This village is a gallery of its own covering beautiful images on almost every wall.
+It’s situated just south od Bologna at the distance of 27 km and only 6 km to Imola.
+A perfect Sunday outside of Bologna brought the lovely company of my new couchsurfing friend and her equipe.
+Just randomly at facebook I discovered the sweet Dozza.
+If you’re going to explore Bologna, don’t miss the tranquil and artistic beauty of Dozza.

-This picturesque village bursts with the hills, castle and the art.
-As we wanted to go inside the castle, there was a wedding that lost thousands of rose petals on the floor.
+This picturesque village bursts with the hills, castle and art.
+While entering inside the castle, the wedding with thousands of petals at the floor enchanted us.
 What better introduction into Dozza’s scenery could we want?
 More than that, Dozza offers peace and fun as we tried to fit into some images.

 These images have origin in the bi-annual Festival of the Painted Wall taken by famous artists, usually in September.
-This tradition started in 1960’s.
+The tradition that started in 1960’s brough the fairy-tale vibe instantly.
 Dozza is also known for the annual Wine festival and more than this, Enoteca will give you the insight.
 Of course, other products are here in Enoteca just in the celler of the castle Rocca Sforzesca.

-Rocca Sforzesca marks its presence from 13th century briefly, more deeply from 15th.
-It got name by Catherina Sforza, daughter of the duke of Milano as she initiated the design outside.
-Except bringing up the history in the form of medieval kitchen and furniture, even prison with original prisoner’s grafitti, the castle also shows the painted wall gallery.
+Rocca Sforzesca marks its presence from the 13th century briefly, more deeply from 15th.
+It got name by Catherina Sforza, daughter of the duke of Milano because she initiated the design outside.
+Beyond seeing the historical medieval kitchen and furniture, the castle also shows the painted wall gallery.
+Even the prison with original prisoner’s graffiti is included in your visit.
 From the castle and its towers you can admire the beautiful views around Dozza.

 The origin of the gardens comes back in 2006. due to the parents of little Sara that passed away at her 14th exactly at this place.
 The illness of metabolism took her away.
 Even the image at the entrance was made by Sara.
 Today the gardens are maintained by the voluntary association Il giardino degli angeli that helps children in illness.
 These special gardens are nowadays also the point of various cultural events and concerts.